Siege of Yoshida Castle

 The 1575 siege of Yoshida Castle was undertaken by Takeda Katsuyori against the forces of Tokugawa Ieyasu during the Sengoku Period of Japanese history.
 This would be one of many battles fought by the Tokugawa and Takeda samurai clans during Japan's Sengoku period (1467-1603).

+Background

 The siege was part of Takeda Katsuyori's raid through Mikawa province; Yoshida Castle lay on the site of what is now part of Toyohashi city in Aichi Prefecture.

+Forces

 Sakai Tadatsugu commanded the castle's garrison in service of Tokugawa Ieyasu.
 Though the garrison normally numbered 1,000 men, Ieyasu anticipated the attack and reinforced Sakai's forces with 5,000 more warriors.

+Siege

 The battle consisted almost exclusively of spear combat outside the castle walls.
 Takeda Katsuyori soon became frustrated, and realized that Sakai had no intention of sending the remainder of his force out of the gates for a full-blown battle.
 Takeda withdrew and turned towards Nagashino, which would prove to be the decisive end for him and his clan.